cortexlabs/nucleus/README.md

 * `batch_interval`: The maximum amount of time to spend waiting for additional requests before running inference on the batch of requests.
 If fewer than `max_batch_size` requests are received after waiting the full `batch_interval`, then inference will run on the requests that have been received.
 This is an instrument for controlling latency.

-{% hint style="note" %}
-Server-side batching is not supported for Nucleus servers that use the gRPC protocol.
+*Note: Server-side batching is not supported for Nucleus servers that use the gRPC protocol.*
-{% endhint %}

-{% hint style="note" %}
-Server-side batching is only supported on the `handle_post` method.
+*Note: Server-side batching is only supported on the `handle_post` method.*
-{% endhint %}

 ### Python Handler